pivotal/blog/content/post/scoring-at-scale-with-keras-and-tensorflow-on-pivotal-greenplum.md

 SELECT
     score_keras(
-        '/home/gpadmin/model_file.h5',
-        stacked_input_key
-    ) AS results
+        '/home/gpadmin/model_file.h5', -- full path of the model stacked_input_key -- table name containing data to score ) AS results
 FROM
-    cached_data ;
+    cached_data;
 ~~~

 Note:

-* The first argument is the full path to the model (must be on every segment).
+* The first argument of the `score_keras` function is the full path to the model (must be on every segment).
 * The second argument is the table name containing data to score (optionally schema-qualified).
 * If a segment's data shard has the potential to consume a significant amount of RAM, using a spill-to-disk data structure, like [chest](https://github.com/blaze/chest), will be necessary.